-Northern Ireland’s largest and most beautiful urban park, Lurgan Park is the second biggest Park in Ireland, the biggest being Phoenix Park in Dublin.
+Lurgan Park is Northern Ireland’s largest and most beautiful urban park and Ireland’s second largest urban park, the biggest being Phoenix Park in Dublin.
 Located around an expansive man made lake, it has 5 km of pathways through mature woodland and open grassland.
-The Park was once part of the Brownlow estate and is still overlooked by Brownlow Castle today.
+The Park was once part of the Brownlow estate and is still overlooked by Brownlow House today.

 The majestic Coalbrookdale Fountain takes pride of place at the top of the main avenue in the park and is always a focal point for young and old.
 Made of cast iron this fountain is one of the remaining four of its type left in the world.